aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 To enable logging in the AWS Advanced JDBC Wrapper, change the `logger=StandardLogger` parameter to `wrapperLoggerLevel=FINEST`

 ## Enable Third Party Classes and Packages
-Depending on the requirements of a user's application, the AWS Advanced JDBC Driver performs special handling before and after operating on a database connection.
+Depending on the requirements of a user's application, the AWS Advanced JDBC Wrapper performs special handling before and after operating on a database connection.
 This is achievable by wrapping over relevant data objects.

 Not all data objects require special handling and thus can be left unwrapped.
 One example being classes from the PGVector package.
 The driver allows you to specify such classes and packages that should be left intact with no wrapping.
 If needed, use the following code snippet as an example to register data objects that should be left unwrapped.